acevedoesteban999/eview_hook/README.md

 ## Purpose

-The `view_hook` module aims to facilitate the dynamic creation of inherited views (`inherit`) in Odoo when updating modules.
+The `eview_hook` module aims to facilitate the dynamic creation of inherited views (`inherit`) in Odoo when updating modules.
 This is especially useful when you need to modify or extend existing views automatically using only the template `key`, without manually defining inherited views for each update.

 ## Functionality